benharrap/benharrap-website/content/authors/admin/_index.md

 I'm a PhD candidate and research assistant at the University of Melbourne.
 My research interests revolve around improving health outcomes, in particular for Aboriginal and Torres Strait Islander peoples.

-I see myself as an applied statistician; I love thinking about data in the real-world - how it's collected and how you can interpret and use it in research.
+I see myself as an applied biostatistician; I love thinking about data in the real-world - how it's collected and how you can interpret and use it in research.
 At the end of the day, I want to contribute to research that ends up improving the lives of others.